 Every state in the contiguous U.S.— and yes, Hawaii and Alaska too— has had fair shares of COVID-19 cases.
-Currently, the Midwest is seeing the largest share of spikes, and records for new cases are still being set.
+Currently, records for new cases are still being set, and the country on Dec 9 surpassed the 3,000 daily death mark..
 But is there anywhere in the U.S. that hasn’t been touched by the pandemic?
 Technically, yes, but American Samoa is closed to most travelers, including citizens waiting to be repatriated.
 American Samoa’s coronavirus response has been effective so far, and its leaders want to keep it that way.

 The U.S. territory has remained closed since Mar.
 13 at the order of Samoa Gov. Lolo Matalasi Moliga.
 American Samoa has yet to report any cases of COVID-19.